 An involuntary manslaughter conviction, because it lacks intent, does not necessarily mean that a killer will not be allowed to inherit from the decedent’s estate.
 However, a killer convicted of involuntary manslaughter may be prevented from inheriting if it can be proven that the Slayer Statute was violated based on a preponderance of the evidence.

 These limitations coupled with the strict interpretation of the Slayer Statute collectively demonstrate the legal uncertainty involved when fact patterns grow complex.
-More importantly, however, the uncertainty highlights the need for a Florida insurance claims lawyer who can guide you through the nuances of 732.802 claims and litigation in a way that protects your legal rights.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].